 Information regarding recruitment for September 2018 is now open on the UCAS website, but all programmes are full.

 We offer initial teacher training (ITT) to graduates joining the teaching profession through our School Direct programme.
-As a trainee teacher you will have access to a range of outstanding mainstream and SEN expertise that will equip you with the knowledge, skills and experience you will need to become an excellent class teacher.
+As a trainee teacher you will have access to a range of outstanding mainstream and SEND expertise that will equip you with the knowledge, skills and experience you will need to become an excellent class teacher.
 We train teachers in partnership with The University of Gloucestershire.

 School Direct training programme (salaried) – is principally aimed at graduates with extensive relevant experience.
 The trainee is employed as an unqualified teacher by a school and their salary and training costs are covered by the NCTL and the employing school.
 On completion of the programme trainees are awarded qualified teacher status (QTS).

 Un-salaried places are also now no longer available.